themotleyfool/advance-git-tech-talk/advance-git-tech-talk.md

 ---
 ## Why Go Beyond Merge?

-- The utility of source control is limited by the comprehensibility of the version history
+- "Those who cannot remember the past are condemned to repeat it."
-- Ultimately, using advanced git tools is about improving teamwork, collaboration, and communication
+- Improves teamwork, collaboration, and communication

 ---